chandanhpcic/docs/source/manual/vpnet.rst

 Road Warriors / Mobile users .................................

-IPsec may also be used to service remote workers connecting to OPNsense from various clients, such as Windows, MacOS, iOS and Android.
+IPsec may also be used to service remote workers connecting to Reticen8 from various clients, such as Windows, MacOS, iOS and Android.
 The type of client usually determines the authentication scheme(s) being used.

 In case clients should be offered default settings, these can be configured from :menuselection:`VPN -> IPsec -> Mobile Clients`.
 Pool options (Virtual IPvX Address Pool) on this page will be used by the legacy tunnel configuration only, when using the new connections module one may configure different pools per connection.

-The examples section contains various options available in OPNsense.
-When using the new "connections" option available as of OPNsense 23.1, different `examples from Strongswan <https://docs.strongswan.org/docs/5.9/interop/windowsClients.html>`__ are usually quite easy to implement as we follow the `swantcl.conf <https://docs.strongswan.org/docs/5.9/swanctl/swanctlConf.html>`__ format quite closely in the new module.
+The examples section contains various options available in Reticen8.
+When using the new "connections" option available as of Reticen8 23.1, different `examples from Strongswan <https://docs.strongswan.org/docs/5.9/interop/windowsClients.html>`__ are usually quite easy to implement as we follow the `swantcl.conf <https://docs.strongswan.org/docs/5.9/swanctl/swanctlConf.html>`__ format quite closely in the new module.